holliscrowder/pathfinder/README.md

-# Pensyv Website
+# PathFinder

 ## Introduction

-Our mission is simple... we want to help you measure what matters most: mental health.
-Pensyv is developing an app to help you log and visualize mental health over time.
-Alpha testers can participate by creating a user profile and filling out a simple daily questionnaire in less time than it takes to listen to their favorite song.
-Users can track their questionnaire reponses over time via data visualizations on the homepage.
-User and questionnaire data are posted to the backend, where they are then stored on a secure database.
-Privacy is a top priority; users can leave alpha testing anytime by removing their profile and all associated data.
-Future versions of the app will incorporate sophisticated statistical analyses and will enable users to opt in to data sharing for macro-level research.
+Welcome to PathFinder!
+Start your journey towrad achieving your goals today.
+Whether you're setting new aspirations or tracking progress on your existing path, PathFinder is here to guide you every step of the way.
+Let's find your path to success together!

 ---

 ## Features
+PathFinder users can create a profile with authentication, create new paths, view, update, and delete existing paths, and view path counts by status.

-_Sign Up:_ Create a user profile on the sign up page by entering an email and username.
+_Sign Up:_ Create a user profile on the sign up page by entering a username and creating and confirming a password.

-_Login:_ Login with the email entered during sign up.
+_Login:_ Login with the username and password created during signup.

 _Logout:_ Logout any time from any page via the 'Logout' button.

-_Survey:_ Fill out the daily questionnaire by answering the five questions on a scale of 0-4.

-_Home:_ View the pensyv mission statement when logged out, and view graphical data visualizations when logged in.
+_Home:_ View the PathFinder mission statement.

+_Paths:_ View existing paths and create new paths on the Paths page.
+Click the "see details" link to view more details about a given path.

+_Path Details:_ View path details and update path status or delete the path entirely.

-_Profile:_ View user profile details and update, if desired.
+_Profile:_ View user profile details and path counts, and update your password, if desired.

 _Leave:_ Leave alpha testing by entering the associated email and username.